 It’s also possible to open ferment at home whilst minimising risk to the beer going bad.
 It does take some diligence though.

-Why Open Ferment?
+Why Use Open Fermentation?

 Fermentations create a fair amount of carbon dioxide, and this creates pressure in the fermenter whilst pushing out oxygen.
 A lot of that pressure gets released through the airlock, but even an airlock can create enough back pressure to start subduing some yeasts’ ester and/or phenolic production.
 Whilst this is desirable in a clean lager or IPA, yeast forward styles like saisons, Belgian wits, and some English ale yeasts will benefit from a pressureless environment.